Black Death in medieval culture

-The Black Death in medieval culture includes the effect of the Black Death (1347–1350) on art and literature throughout the generation that experienced it.
+The Black Death (1346–1353) had great effects on the art and literature of medieval societies that experienced it.

 Although contemporary chronicles are often regarded by historians as the most realistic portrayals of the Black Death, the effects of such a large-scale shared experience on the population of Europe influenced poetry, prose, stage works, music and artwork throughout the period.
 This resulted in evident writers such as Chaucer, Boccaccio, and Petrarch, and artists such as Holbein.

 Chronicles

 Much of the most useful manifestations of the Black Death in literature and to historians comes from the accounts of its chroniclers; contemporary accounts are often the only real way to get a sense of the horror of living through a disaster on such a scale.
 A few of these chroniclers were famous writers, philosophers and rulers (like Boccaccio and Petrarch).
 Their writings, however, did not reach the majority of the European population.
 For example, Petrarch's work was read mainly by wealthy nobles and merchants of Italian city-states.
 He wrote hundreds of letters and vernacular poetry of great distinction and passed on to later generations a revised interpretation of courtly love.
 There was, however, one troubadour, writing in the lyric style long out of fashion, who was active in 1348.
 Peire Lunel de Montech composed the sorrowful sirventes "Meravilhar no·s devo pas las gens" during the height of the plague in Toulouse.

 Although romances continued to be popular throughout the period, the courtly tradition began to face increasing competition from ordinary writers who became involved in producing gritty realist literature, inspired by their Black Death experiences.
 This was a new phenomenon, made possible because vernacular education and literature, as well as the study of Latin and classical antiquity, flourished widely, making the written word steadily more accessible during the fourteenth century.
 For example, Agnolo di Tura, of Siena, records his experience:

-The scene di Tura describes is repeated over and over again all across Europe.
+The scene di Tura describes is repeated all across Europe.
 In Sicily, Gabriele de' Mussi, a notary, tells of the early spread from the Crimea: